 Choosing the right residency program can be difficult.
 There are, of course, some elements that are immediately apparent: the patients for whom you will provide care, the residents with whom you will work, the faculty, the curriculum, the city, and the program’s outcomes.
 But there are other important elements that are very important… but not initially apparent unless you think ahead about what residency will be for you.
 As you read below, remember these central tenets about systems re-design… “Systems drive function,” and “The definition of a good system is that it puts good people in good positions; the definition of a bad system is that it puts good people in difficult positions.”
 The results you get in resident performance are dictated by the system in which they work.
 Every system is perfectly designed to produce the results that it does.

-The ACGME requires all internal medicine programs to have continuity clinic experience, and beginning this year, the required number of clinic sessions has increased from 108 to 130 half-day sessions over the three years.
-In this respect, virtually very residency program is the same… employing a system in which continuity clinics overlap with wards, electives and ICU rotations.
+The ACGME requires all internal medicine programs to have continuity clinic experience, and in recent years, the required number of clinic sessions has increased from 108 to 150 half-day sessions over the three years.
+In this respect, virtually every residency program is the same… employing a system in which continuity clinics overlap with wards, electives and ICU rotations.
 While on the wards, for example, you can expect to be pulled away from the hospital one to two half-days per week to be in clinic.
 There are 156 weeks in residency training (3 years x 52 weeks/ year).
 If you subtract out 4 weeks/ year for vacation, the twelve weeks of ICU over three years, the four weeks of ER… you are down to 128 weeks in which clinic can occur.
 (156-12-12-4= 128).
 The result is that every week on the wards or elective needs to have at least one half-day of continuity clinic… and some weeks will require two.